-Test scenarios: The framework is applied to three test scenarios.
-Their statistics are given in Table 1.
-Stacking of deformable membranes is performed in the first scene.
-Here, the number of collisions increases until all membranes are stacked up.
-In the second and third scene, we apply the framework to medical simulations.
-In the eye data set, the interaction between skull, tissue, muscles, nerves, eye bulb and titanium mesh is simulated.
-A titanium mesh is used in orbital reconstruction to fix fractures to the orbital floor (see Figure 4).
+to medical simulations.
+In the eye data set (see Figure 4), the interaction between skull, fat tissue, skin tissue, eye muscle, eye nerve, eye bulb and titanium mesh is simulated.
+The titanium mesh is used in orbital reconstruction to fix fractures to the orbital floor (see Figure 8).
 Thus, the eye bulb is repositioned.
 All objects are in constant interaction.
 In the skull data set, the interaction of the soft tissue with the skull, upper jaw and lower jaw is simulated.
-The lower jaw is repositioned and the effect on the skin tissue is simulated (see Figure 1).
+The lower jaw is repositioned and the effect on the skin tissue is simulated (see Figure 5).